-DSGN 297-0 Intermediate Topics in Engineering Design (.5 unit) Topics suggested by students and faculty and approved by the institute.
+DSGN 297-0 Intermediate Topics in Engineering Design (.5 units) Topics suggested by students and faculty and approved by the institute.

 DSGN 305-0 Human-Centered Service Design Design of new or improved services that tap deeply into people's needs for connectedness, belonging, and autonomy.
 Project outcomes may include organizational structures, service designs, and designed products.

-DSGN 308-0 Human-Centered Product Design Projectbased course focusing on user needs: observational methods, brainstorming, prototyping, business models, and the social and engineering concerns for product design.
-Prerequisite: sophomore standing or 106-1,2.
+Prerequisite: 106-1 or 208.
+DSGN 308-0 Human-Centered Product Design Project-based course focusing on user needs: observational methods, brainstorming, prototyping, business models, and the social and engineering concerns for product design.
+Prerequisite: 106-1 or 208.

-DSGN 320-0 Introduction to Industrial Design Methods Process of product development from an industrial design perspective.
+DSGN 320-0 Introduction to Industrial Design Process of product development from an industrial design perspective.